-The SCM and the UFS Atmosphere are supported for use with the CCPP.
-In the case of the UFS Atmosphere as the host model, there are several build options.
+For this release, the SCM and the UFS Atmosphere are supported for use with the CCPP static build (the dynamic build option is not supported because it will be deprecated soon).
+In the case of the UFS Atmosphere as the host model, there are several build options (Figure 3.1).
 The choice can be specified through command-line options supplied to the compile.sh script for manual compilation or through a regression test (RT) configuration file.
-Detailed instructions for building the UFS Atmosphere and the SCM are discussed in the UFS Weather Model User Guide and the SCM User Guide.
+Detailed instructions for building the code are discussed in Chapter %s.